-I think the Pittsburgh Post Gazette article on Pickleball explained it the best.
-Here's what it had to say: "Pickleball takes the layout of a badminton court, then adds a slightly shortened tennis net and paddles similar to (but larger than) those used in pingpong.
-It's played with a Wiffle ball, under modified tennis rules.
+This Pittsburgh Post Gazette article on Pickleball explained it the best: "Pickleball takes the layout of a badminton court, then adds a slightly shortened tennis net and paddles similar to (but larger than) those used in pingpong.
+It's played with a wiffle ball, under modified tennis rules.
 No actual cucumbers are involved."

 Played either inside or outside on a court that combines both badminton and tennis elements, pickleball is played by either teams of doubles or single individuals.
 With the paddle, the players hit the whiffle ball in a similar fashion to tennis.
-As a main sport for retired residents, it's now growing in popularity in middle and high school physical education courses.
+As a sport that's easy to pick up but difficult to master, Pickleball is now growing in popularity in middle and high school physical education courses.
 All of this has led to an explosion of pickleball court construction across the United States, helping the more than 2.5 million pickleball players hone their skills.

-As one of the top pickleball tournaments in the country, the Gamma Pickleball Classic reaches far and wide in terms of player turnout.
-The event welcomes players of all ages and skill levels to come and compete, as well as have fun enjoying the city.
-There will be a daily raffle, a volley challenge and a silent auction in addition to the actual tournament, so there's something for everyone!
+As one of the top pickleball tournaments in the country, the 2023 Gamma Pickleball Classic brings in competitors from far and wide.
+The event, scheduled for Aug.
+18-20, 2023, at the David L. Lawrence Convention Center, welcomes players of all ages and skill levels to come and compete for $30,000 in prizes, as well as have fun exploring the city.

 Considered as a good form of therapy for those diagnosed with Parkinson's disease, the sport combines hand and eye coordination which in turn helps manage the disease's symptoms.
-As a result, this year's Gamma Pickleball Classic is benefitting Parkinson Foundation Western Pennsylvania.
-They expect to raise over $10,000!
+As a result, this year's Gamma Pickleball Classic is benefitting Parkinson Foundation of Western Pennsylvania.

 Pittsburgh and pickles go hand in hand.
-Come see what Pickleball is all about or fine tune your skills at the Pickleball Classic later this month.
+Come see what Pickleball is all about or fine tune your skills at the Pickleball Classic August 18-20, 2023, at the David L. Lawrence Convention Center.
 Feel free just to come and RELISH the competition, or take a swing at this fun and energetic sport – it's a big DILL!